-One of our signature major events is the Bienville Chess Classic which is held in April at Alfreda-Harris Lodge at Roosevelt State Park.
+One of our signature major events is the Bienville Chess Classic held in April at Alfreda-Harris Lodge at Roosevelt State Park.
 For GPS purposes, the address is 2149 Mississippi Highway 13, Morton Miss.
 Take Exit 77 from Interstate 20 east of Jackson.
 The park entrance is just north of the Interstate.
 Park signs will show the way.

-The 3rd annual Bienville Chess Classic is set for April 20, 2024.
+The 5th annual Bienville Chess Classic is set for April 18, 2026.

 For details about the most recent tournament in this series, click on Tournament History.